advantagecorp/uft-solutions/README.md

 # uft-solutions
-UFT One exercise solutions for Learning Services courses.
+UFT One exercise solutions for Learning Services (essentials and advanced) courses.